 Israel’s winter season is short but can get very cold, particularly since homes are built to stay cool and are not insulated to stay warm!

 As experts in managing properties in Israel, at Creative Estates we are conscious of the need to provide heating and cooling for the rental homes that we manage.
-Today it is recognized as potentially dangerous to use bar heaters which can easily catch fire, so we make sure that tenants are using safe radiators and making appropriate use of the heating systems that exist.
+Today, we recognize the dangers of using bar heaters, which can easily catch fire, so we make sure that tenants are using safe radiators and making optimum use of the heating systems that exist.

 Standard Israeli Heating Systems

 Air conditioning systems are widely used for heating in the winter, particularly in Central Israel where winters are generally mild.
 They are cost effective and only require slight modification of the vent direction between summer and winter use.
 Some ceiling fans have a reverse direction function, which can help to drive warm air back down from the ceiling to the floor.

 Hot water supplies in most Israeli homes are generated by solar energy, with solar panels and hot water storage tanks on the roofs of most buildings.
 In the winter, the lack of sun can leave tenants without sufficient hot water, so most homes have secondary hot water systems.
 These can be powered by electricity or gas, and usually include timer systems so that tenants can program them to provide hot water at the times they want to take showers.

 When updating properties and considering heating options, we usually recommend that property owners switch to gas, which has become much cheaper than other fuels in recent years, and particularly since Israel discovered and started to use its own offshore gas reserves.

 Installing underfloor heating is a popular facility to add when a property is being renovated, because it is necessary to take up the floor tiles in order to lay hot water pipes.
 This is particularly worthwhile in Jerusalem and other towns where temperatures frequently drop to freezing.